Emeishan Traps: Formation and development

+Effects

-The Emeishan Traps are associated with the end-Capitanian mass extinction event, the extinction of animal and plant life that occurred at the end of the Capitanian stage of the Guadalupian epoch of the Permian period.
+The Emeishan Traps are associated with the Capitanian mass extinction event, the extinction of animal and plant life that occurred at the end of the Capitanian stage of the Guadalupian epoch of the Permian period.
 Limestone within the traps show the extinction to occur immediately below the first eruptive unit, with the mass extinction marked at the onset of explosive Emeishan volcanism.
 The formation of volcaniclastics suggest violent phreatomagmatic-style eruptions.
-The synchrony between the Emeishan Traps and the end-Guadalupian extinction has been taken to support the argument of Vincent Courtillot and others that volcanism is the main driver of mass extinctions.
+The synchrony between the Emeishan Traps and the Capitanian mass extinction has been taken to support the argument of Vincent Courtillot and others that volcanism is the main driver of mass extinctions.

+While the eruptions likely had a significant impact on the life at the time being associated with the Capitanian extinctions, it was never as large as other LIPs such as the Siberian traps or CAMP.
+This may be due to the absorption of Carbon dioxide from the atmosphere due to erosion and weathering of rocks from events like regional uplifts.

 After their emplacement, the Emeishan Traps were eroded and their minerals became encased in coals that formed after their emplacement.